lcruz99/networklab/tcpUdp/presentation.md

 These scans rely on **non-standard behavior** and are useful for **OS fingerprinting** and **evading intrusion detection**.

-> 🕵️ They are not "errors" — they are tools that **exploit how TCP deals with ambiguity.**

 ---

-## 🚫 Why TCP Can’t Be Used for Multicast
+## Why TCP Can’t Be Used for Multicast

 Multicast is inherently **one-to-many**, and TCP is designed for **one-to-one** connections. (live cast, game server)